 If a Cub Scout has completed the first grade (or is 8 years old) and has earned the Bobcat Badge, he may start earning the Wolf rank.
-He receives a Wolf Scout handbook, Wolf neckerchief, and Wolf neckerchief slide when beginning the Wolf portion of the boy scout trail.
-He will also need a blue Cub Scout Uniform.
-This part of the boy scout trail is intended to take one school year, preparing the scout to begin earning his Bear rank after he completes second grade.
+They receives a Wolf Scout handbook, Wolf neckerchief, and Wolf neckerchief slide when beginning the Wolf portion of the scout trail.
+They will also need a blue Cub Scout Uniform.
+This part of the boy scout trail is intended to take one school year, preparing the scout to begin earning his Bear rank after they completes second grade.

 Wolf Scout Requirements